Why Most Boating Accidents Occur

-There are nearly 4,200 boating accidents occur each year in this country.
+Nearly 4,200 boating accidents occur each year in this country.
 These accidents can cause injuries and in some cases even death.
 As the warmer weather of summer approaches, many boating enthusiasts will begin making their way to the waterways in their area.
 With all of this increased traffic on the water, the chances of being involved in a boating accident are much greater.
-If you will be out on the water during the summer months, you need to take extra precaution to avoid a boating collision.
+If you will be out on the water during the summer months, you need to take extra precautions to avoid a boating collision.
 There are some common causes of boating accidents and here are some of them.

 Boating While Distracted

 With all of the fun and beautiful scenery common on a boat outing, it is easy for a person to become distracted.
 When the operator of the vessel is not paying attention to what is around them, accidents can occur.
 Even taking your eyes off of the water for a few seconds can lead to a wreck and a lot of damage occurring.
 Rather than putting yourself and your passengers in danger, be sure to stay focused on your duties as the operator of the boat.